jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 1. `cf push`

 During the push process, PCF will create a route for the app.
-Make note of the route - you can acces the application at this URL once the application has started.
+Make note of the route - you can access the application at this URL once the application has started.

 ## Steeltoe Management Endpoints